vilinski/Fluvio.Client/README.md

 1. Verify protocol compatibility with your Fluvio version
 2. Add more robust error handling
-3. Implement additional features like compression, SmartModules, etc.
+3. Implement additional features like topic mirroring, etc.
 4. Add comprehensive integration tests with a real Fluvio cluster

 ## Contributing